-Based on this identifier, the ASPSP will trigger a Strong Customer Authentication through a decoupled device or application, meaning that the PSU will not leave the TPP interface during the authentication process.
+Based on this identifier, the ASPSP will trigger an authentication through a decoupled device or application, meaning that the PSU will not leave the TPP interface during the authentication process.

 3.3.3.
-Embedded approach
+Embedded-1-Factor approach

-Through the Embedded approach, the PSU authentication process involves the TPP that will forward one or two authentication factor, these factors being:
+Through this approach, the PSU authentication process involves the TPP that will forward one authentication factor, this factors being a "Possession" factor, e.g.

-- One "Knowledge" factor, e.g. an unlock PIN known by the PSU - One "Possession" factor, e.g. - a One-Time Password sent by the ASPSP on a separate device or application owned by the PSU - a response to a challenge sent by the ASPSP on a separate device or application owned by the PSU
+- a One-Time Password sent by the ASPSP on a separate device or application owned by the PSU - a response to a challenge sent by the ASPSP on a separate device or application owned by the PSU